 These properties have been left behind by the people of minority communities who migrated to other countries as a result of the independence and partition of India in 1947.
 An investigation through 1984 designated some of such properties as 'vested and non-resident (VNR)', which have since been leased to private citizens on an annual basis, or allocated to various government agencies.
 There still remains an unknown amount of such properties, which are used by people claiming to be related to the original owners.
-If the legal documents possessed by the present users are found unsatisfactory during acquisition for the RTIP-II subprojects, DCs will declare them VNRP and disqualify them for the compensation-under-the-law.
+If the legal documents possessed by the present users are found unsatisfactory during acquisition for the RTIP-II: AF subprojects, DCs will declare them VNRP and disqualify them for the compensation-under-the-law.
 LGED will however implement the proposed mitigation measures on the ground that without the proposed project the current users would still be using the properties.

-- Fully acquired homesteads (including houses/structures): Relocation assistance either to lands they can personally arrange to buy, or to public lands arranged by LGED; or - Six months' rent for living accommodation, comparable to the affected one, in the nearby towns where such accommodation is available for rental purposes.
+- Partially acquired homesteads (including houses/structures): Assistance to the present owners/users to move and rebuild the houses/structures on the remaining land. - Fully acquired homesteads (including houses/structures): Relocation assistance either to lands they can personally arrange to buy, or to public lands arranged by LGED; or - Six months' rent for living accommodation, comparable to the affected one, in the nearby towns where such accommodation is available for rental purposes.